carminesh/Carmine-Fabbri-Stargazers/README.md

 -   `__tests__`: Folder to store test files of the application

--   `src`: This folder is the main container of all the application
+-   `src`: This folder is the main container of entire project

     -   `assets`: Asset folder to store all images, vectors, etc
-    -   `atoms`: : Folder to store any reusable component (such as a generic button)
+    -   `atoms`: Folder to store any reusable component (such as a generic button)
     -   `components`: This folder contains bigger components that are made from smaller ones, like the component from the folder _/atoms_
     -   `constants`: Folder to store any kind of constant that is used inside the project
     -   `manager`: This folder contains all the managers that are used to interact with a specific API